HexerMaster1929/HexHub/README.md

 V2 will be featuring: New Custom UI Library, New FP Games, Complete Exploit Re-Write, And Much More!!

-> VS is Now Live!
+> V2 is Now Live!

 ## V1